Solutions to Deforestation

 In too many parts of the world, ineffective or corrupt governments make things worse by opening the door to illegal logging and other crimes.

-Deforestation and degradation are a complex problems.
+Deforestation and degradation are complex problems.
 While there are no silver bullet solutions, these approaches can make a big difference to save our forests.

 The Power of the Marketplace